Tag: Trauma and Memory

 Fragmented Recall

 Trauma memories may be experienced as fragments rather than a smooth story.
 Clients may recall “islands” of memory, sensory impressions, body sensations, or emotional flashes without a complete timeline.
+This type of trauma-related memory fragmentation can be especially important in immigration evaluations involving fear, abuse, victimization, or persecution.

 Difficulty With Chronology